Introduction to R and RStudio

 1

-retrieve column by name (returns as tibble/dataframe)
+retrieve column by column name (returns as tibble/dataframe)

 2